Holindauer/Groth16-zkSnark/README.md

 $$
 proof = ([A]_1, [B]_2, [C]_1)
+$$
-$$ -->
+-->

 ## Verifier Steps

 The verifier verifies the following equality holds.
 If it does, the proof is valid.
 Otherwise not.

 <p align="center">
   <img src="imgs/verifier_steps.png" alt="Description of image">
 </p>

+Note that the public claim in the first term is evaluated by the prover in an encrypted manner, the combined with the rest of the encrypted witness.

 <!--
 $$